Computers can paint now. And goats like people who smile at them.

 If you love exploring the depths of arts and science and acquiring possibly unnecessary but fascinating knowledge, this page is definitely your jam.
-Stay in touch to read about some of my favorite things in the sum of human discovery.
+Stay in touch to read about some of my favorite things in the sum of all human discoveries.

-Tech lead, data scientist, humanist.
-Former mental health counselor, writing tutor, and interaction designer.
+Data scientist and humanist.
+Former tech lead, mental health counselor, writing tutor, and interaction designer.

 Uncompromising lover of hot chocolate, long walks, cats and dogs in equal measure, and the ocean.